tartieret/python-refactoring-tutorial/README.md

     })
 ```

-This means that if I want to check that this code is correct, I have to go back to the `load_data` function, and even within this function review the SQL query itself.
+This means that if I want to check that this code is correct, I have to go back to the `run_query` function, and even within this function review the SQL query itself.
 In the type of applications that I have been working on lately, this SQL query may be extremely complex, making this kind of review time-consuming and error-prone.
 In addition, if the database schema changes, the query will have to be updated, and the `transform_data` function will have to be updated as well, which may introduce new errors.

-This could have been avoided from the start by defining a better "contract" between each parts of the code.
+This could have been avoided from the start by defining a better "contract" between each part of the code.

 Let's define a type for the data that is passed between the functions: